 In spring 2008, the center began to sponsor a series of seminars and symposia that have focused on the multiple facets of the transformation of Hartford.

 In fall 2008, the center organized a major conference titled "Rethinking Cities and Communities," which brought scholars from Harvard, Yale, MIT, Brown, and other universities and colleges to Trinity.
-A book project based on the conference is moving forward.
+A book project based on the conference was completed in 2012.
+Co-edited by Xiangming Chen and Ahmed Kanna, the title of the book is: Rethinking Global Urbanism: Comparative Insights from Secondary Cities, and is available from Routledge.

 Also, in fall 2008, the center began to host a Trinity faculty reading project titled "historical media" that has brought outside scholars to campus to speak to faculty gatherings and classes.
 The center is planning to sponsor a conference for this project in fall 2010.